Best Floating Villages cruises in Cambodia is with Tara Riverboat

 All common areas are cleaned more often, and hand sterilizer are available, all our boats are open air (not boxed in) so plenty of natural fresh air at all times.
 All our staff have been vaccinated fully included their boosters (Volunteered not mandatory).

-1. Tara riverboat company owns all our own boats and equipment, we have boats that are licensed to go into the numerous rivers and lakes, this ensures not only can we control costs, but also control the quality, safety and thus welfare of all our guests. we also conduct tours of all the different floating villages and numerous flooded forests.
+1. Tara riverboat is a locally owned social enterprise ,which owns all our own boats and equipment, we have boats that are licensed and fully insured to go into the numerous rivers and lakes, this ensures not only can we control costs, but also control the quality, safety and thus welfare of all our guests. we also conduct tours of all the different floating villages and numerous flooded forests.
 (Please note, you will also save both time and money using our service, as booking through Tara Riverboats, we will give you the best lowest price available, first priority, No waiting for other guests to fill up the boats like other operators, (every tour has their own boats) We will never be beaten on price).

 2. ALL OUR staff are full time long term committed employees, they share our joint passion for conducting the most professional and fun cruise tours possible.